54m4d/CoTweaker/README.md

 **Windows-specific Cotweaker features**
 - Ask to add a device
+- Ask to add Microsoft Account
+- Ask to backup
 - Ask to take a screenshot
 - Ask to change your background image
 - Ask for system (winver) or device information